TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-amlcompute-manage.md

 12. For creating a compute instance the following RBAC permissions are needed:-
 * *Microsoft.MachineLearningServices/workspaces/computes/write*
 * *Microsoft.MachineLearningServices/workspaces/checkComputeNameAvailability/action*
-13. Please note compute instance is a managed, hosted on behalf of offering in which underlying resources will no be deployed in customer Azure subscription.
+13. **Important:** Compute instance is a managed, hosted on behalf of offering in which underlying resources will no be deployed in customer Azure subscription.
 Only network security group, public IP address, and load balancer are deployed in customer subscription.
-If you have a policy blocking public IP then compute instance deployment will fail.
+If you have a policy blocking public IP, then compute instance deployment will fail.
 We have a no public IP compute instance feature in private preview.

 ## **Recommended Documents**